realzlight/ZLIGHT-PORTFOLIO/README.md

 • Fish It! - A Fishing Game With Save Progress Feature With A Sailing System You Can Go To Different Islands To Catch Different Type Of Fishes That Belong To That Islands With A Interactive Fishing System You Can Buy Rod Having A Good Rod Will Increase The Chance Of Catching Rare Fishes!.
 You Can Sell Fishes To Make Money
 And Buy Rod.
 This Is The V1 Of Fish It!
 Game I'll Upgrade It Later.
 This Is A Text Game. *LANGUAGE USED - PYTHON*

+• Shopify - Build Your Store, But Items And Sell Them For Money!.
+Each Customer With Different Order And A Product Inventory System To Manage Your Product Inventory.
+V1 Of Shopify. *LANGUAGE USED - PYTHON*

 • LimitlessLibrary - A Library Based Text Game Where You Can Search And Read Books.
 Admin Can Add Books By Adding It's Title And Content To Get Admin Access You Need To Enter The Correct Password In The Admin Panel (The Pass Is 123).
 You Can Customize The Pass In The Config. *LANGUAGE USED - PYTHON*